PrakharDoneria/Campus-Connect/README.md

 ## How to Contribute

-We welcome contributions!
-Please see our `CONTRIBUTING.md` file for guidelines on how to get involved.
+We welcome contributions from students and developers everywhere!
+Please see our `CONTRIBUTING.md` file for detailed guidelines on how to get involved.